Breed characteristics carousel

 The Belgian sheepherding breeds, collectively known as Chiens de Berger Belge, shared their early history as general-purpose shepherds and guard dogs of Belgium.
 As working dogs, they were bred for ability rather than aesthetics, and no careful records were kept.

 The Belgian Malinois breed remains the most popular of the Belgian shepherd breeds in its native land but has had a rockier road in America.
 Between 1911 and World War II, the Malinois became popular.
 After World War II registrations plummeted.
-When the Beglian breeds were separated in 1959, Malinois registrations began to grow again, but they still fell far behind the other Belgian breeds.
+When the Belgian breeds were separated in 1959, Malinois registrations began to grow again, but they still fell far behind the other Belgian breeds.

 Malinois are growing in popularity thanks to their reputation as one of the preeminent police dogs in the world, surpassing even the German Shepherd in demand.